CumulusNetworks/docs/content/cumulus-netq-49/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 ```
 {{%notice note%}}

-If you are upgrading from a NetQ 4.8 on-premises cluster with high availability, you do not need to include the `cluster-vip` option in the ugprade command.
+If you are upgrading from a NetQ 4.8 high availability, on-premises cluster with a virtual IP address, you do not need to include the `cluster-vip` option in the ugprade command.

 {{%/notice%}}
 {{</tab>}}